QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Virtual lab owner / Principal investigator: Uses the virtual lab to do their research.
 Publishes a paper in the ecosystem domain.
 - Virtual lab core developers: Provide support to the virtual lab owner.
 - Networked infrastructures scientist: Publishes a technical paper.
-- Virtual lab service operator: Once the virtual lab owner, and reviewers believe the virtual lab to be ready to be used by others, the virtual lab service operator tries out the virtual lab and makes suggestions.
+- Virtual lab trainer: Once the virtual lab owner, and reviewers believe the virtual lab to be ready to be used by others, the virtual lab trainer tries out the virtual lab and makes suggestions.
 Helps the virtual lab owner identify issues arising when others start using the virtual lab.
 - VRE DevOps engineer: Support the core developers and golden user by providing advise and changing the virtual research environment where necessary.

 ### From first use to workshop use